chuanyun/Deep-Learning-in-Time-Series/README.md

 #### keras
 	It is used to build neural network architecture, train and save the model, and predict new dataset like using models, layers, callbacks

+#### matplotlib
+	It is used to visualize time series and other figures.

 ## Proposal review